MDU-C2/Intelligent-Drone-Swarm/database/README.md

 ---

 ## 5) How to restore JSON → DB (to get the latest data)
+Open a Terminal in VS Code and:
 1. Run `python -m database.app.run_database`
 2. Choose **Restore JSON → DB**
 3. Follow the instructions
-4. The command you will be told to use is `python -m database.dataman.db_json_bridge restore database/data/database_dump.json database/data/IRDS_requirements.db --overwrite`
+(The command you will be told to use is `python -m database.dataman.db_json_bridge restore database/data/database_dump.json database/data/IRDS_requirements.db --overwrite`)

 During restore: